-Twelve to 24 hours after the diarrhea appears to have subsided, start feeding your dog again.
+About 12 to 24 hours after the diarrhea appears to have subsided, start feeding your dog again.
 However, don’t just fill up his food dish and let him stuff himself.
-Instead, you’ll want to give him several very small meals over the course of a day or so to let his intestines recover gradually.
+Instead, you’ll want to give him several very small meals comprised of bland food (boiled or baked chicken and white rice) over the course of one to three days to let his intestines recover gradually.

 It’s also worth considering if any long-term changes to your dog’s diet need to be made.
-If diarrhea is a regular problem for your pooch, talk it over with your vet and consider switching to a dog food designed for dogs with sensitive stomachs or discuss switching your dog to a different medication or other supplements (if he’s taking anything)
+If diarrhea is a regular problem for your pooch, talk it over with your vet and consider switching to a dog food designed for dogs with sensitive stomachs, a dog food designed to produce firmer stools, or a dog food that’s good for treating diarrhea.
+You can also discuss switching your dog to a different medication or other supplements (if he’s taking anything)

 Imodium isn’t a good choice for all dogs, but fortunately, there are a few other things you can give your dog to help resolve his diarrhea.
 Some of the most effective options include:

 I’ve said it before, and I’ll say it again: Every dog owner should have a can of pumpkin puree in their pantry.

 Pumpkin is great for dogs.
 It’s full of soluble and insoluble fiber (not to mention vitamins, minerals, and antioxidants), which will help absorb water from your dog’s colon and bulk up his stools.
 This will usually put an end to his diarrhea pretty quickly.